-The 2018 season marks the fourth for crew chief Greg Ives atop the pit box for the No. 88 Hendrick Motorsports team, which has a different look thanks to the debut of the Chevrolet Camaro ZL1 race car and an exciting new driver in rising star Alex Bowman.
-The pair worked together in 2016 when Bowman turned heads while driving 10 races for an injured Dale Earnhardt Jr.
+The 2019 NASCAR Cup Series season marks the fifth for crew chief Greg Ives atop the pit box for the No. 88 Hendrick Motorsports team and the second year calling the shots with Alex Bowman behind the wheel.
+The pair first worked together in 2016 when Bowman turned heads while driving 10 races for an injured Dale Earnhardt Jr.

-A native of Bark River, Michigan, Ives grew up working at racetracks with his father and older brother and spent eight years behind the wheel before finding his true calling under the hood.
+Growing up in Michigan, Ives worked at racetracks with his father and older brother and spent eight years behind the wheel before finding his true calling under the hood.
 After earning a mechanical engineering degree from Michigan Tech, Ives’ résumé ended up in the hands of Brian Whitesell, now Hendrick Motorsports’ vice president of operations, who invited the aspiring engineer to meet at Daytona International Speedway during the 2004 Daytona 500 race weekend.
 To make the appointment, the self-described “grease monkey” drove from Michigan to Florida, sleeping in his car in the process, and subsequently landed a formal interview a few weeks later.
 He joined the No. 24 team of four-time NASCAR champion Jeff Gordon as a shop mechanic, putting in extra hours on the setup plate and volunteering at the track whenever the team was within driving distance.

 On the same day Ives found out he would be a first-time father, he was offered a traveling position as the race engineer for the No. 48 team led by crew chief Chad Knaus.
 His arrival coincided with driver Jimmie Johnson’s historic run of five consecutive Cup championships.
 In seven years with the No. 48 team (2006-2012), Ives took part in 42 wins, 113 top-five finishes and 21 pole positions.